Matthew Shiltz

-Matthew Shiltz (born December 7, 1992) is a gridiron football quarterback for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He played NCAA football for the Butler Bulldogs.
-Shiltz made his professional debut for the Montreal Alouettes in 2017.
+Matthew Shiltz (born December 7, 1992) is an American professional football quarterback for the Ottawa Redblacks of the Canadian Football League (CFL).
+He played college football for the Butler Bulldogs.

 College career

 Shiltz attended Butler University and was the starting quarterback for the Bulldogs for part of 2014 and all of the 2015 season.
 In his first season he completed 106 of 171 pass attempts (62.0%) for 1,324 yards with 10 touchdowns and four interceptions.
 In his senior season Shiltz attempted 381 passes, of which he completed 218 (57.2%), for 2,713 yards with 19 touchdowns and nine interceptions.
 In 2015, he also ran the ball for 639 yards and 10 touchdowns.